 With over 90% of students receiving financial assistance, the average need-based financial aid award is 63% of the comprehensive fee.

-Merit scholarships range from $2,500 to the premier full-cost Brown Fellowship and Lincoln Scholars.
+Merit scholarships range from $2,500 to the premier full-cost Brown Fellows program for model scholars and Lincoln Scholars program for world changers.
 Centre also offers scholarships that recognize accomplishments in diversity leadership, foreign language, music, and drama.

-New in 2015 is the Grissom Scholarship Program, a “full-tuition-plus” scholarship and leadership program for first-generation college students.
+Highlight: The Grissom Scholarship Program, a “full-tuition-plus” scholarship and leadership program, recognizes first-generation college students.

 A college is often measured by the success of its alumni, and Centre’s record is impressive.
-With 68% of the Class of 2014 employed and 27% engaged in advance study, it’s no wonder that The Alumni Factor recently named Centre graduates the happiest in the country—not just among liberal arts colleges, but among all 177 colleges measured.
+With 98% of the Class of 2015 reporting successful outcomes (63% employed and 35% in advanced study), it’s no wonder that The Alumni Factor recently named Centre graduates the happiest in the country—not just among liberal arts colleges but among all 177 colleges measured.

 Four-year, residential, liberal arts, private